IIIF-Commons/docs-old/tutorial/dependencies.md

 # Dependencies

 You'll often want to lean on other libraries like jQuery or lodash to make your life easier.
-Here we will improve our developer experience by adding a dependency on the paper.js SVG library.

-<div class="heads-up">Heads-Up!</div>

-Let's start by adding paper.js as a dependency:
+Let's go ahead and add paper.js as a dependency:

 `npm install paper --save`